 - 2 cups fresh bean sprouts

-Place the pork slices in a mixing bowl.
+- Place the pork slices or whatever you use in a mixing bowl.
 Add the marinade ingredients and mix with your clean hands.
 Cover and marinate at room temperature for about 15 minutes while you prepare other things

 Cook the veggies next:

-Push the cabbage to the sides of the wok/skillet.
+- Push everything to the sides of the wok/skillet.
 Crack 2 eggs on the middle of the wok/skillet.
 Let them cook undisturbed for about 30 seconds and then scramble the yolks and continue to stir fry

-Uncover the lid.
-Add the pork slices back followed by bean sprouts and green parts of the green onion.
+- Add bean sprouts and green parts of the green onion.
 Turn off the heat and continue to stir fry to mix everything over residual heat.
 The bean sprouts are still crunchy but don't taste raw anymore.